GAAP Board

 High School: Saint Thomas Aquinas High School

-Activities: GAAP, B.R.A.V.E., Caribbean Culture Circle, Club Fencing, H*yas for Choice
+Activities: GAAP, B.R.A.V.E., Caribbean Culture Circle, H*yas for Choice

 Hello future Hoyas!
 My name is Mayah Grandison and I’m from Miramar, South Florida.
-I’m currently a sophomore in the School of Foreign Service majoring in International Political Economy with a minor in French and a certificate in African Studies.
+I’m currently a junior in the Walsh School of Foreign Service majoring in Culture and Politics with a minor in French.
 As someone who had their heart set on Georgetown for years, I can say with 100% certainty that GU has exceeded all my expectations.
 The unbeatable location, the plethora of opportunities for personal and pre-professional growth, and the chance to learn about different subjects and explore your potential interests all make Georgetown an incredibly special university.
 Although difficult to choose, my favorite thing about Georgetown is how it truly has something and someone for everyone!
 Coming into my freshman year, I was hesitant in deciding what to major in or what activities I wanted to be a part of, yet when I was exposed to the countless course options and extracurricular activities, this feeling quickly dissipated.
 Additionally, it is easy to find a community within and beyond the campus gates, whether that be through clubs, volunteer work, sporting events, or simply waiting to spot Hillary Clinton come out of Copley Formal Lounge!
 Outside of GAAP, I publicize events for the Caribbean Culture Circle and raise money for the B.R.A.V.E Summit.
 When not in class, I enjoy discovering DC’s best restaurants with friends, hanging by the waterfront, and visiting the endless museums the city has to offer.
 Don’t hesitate to reach out if you have any questions or if you want to learn more about why Georgetown is such an amazing place!
 Hoya Saxa!

 E-mail: mtg79@georgetown.edu